aizardar/Dimensionality-reduction-using-t-SNE/index.md

-## Using unsupervised machine learning to investigate the correlation between orbital moment anisotropy and the local atomic envionment of atoms in L10-FeNi alloy

 ## Aim of the following notebook is to obtain further insights into the correlation between the local atomic environment of an Fe atom and its Orbital Moment Anisotropy (OMA) in L1$_0$ FeNi using Unsupervised machine learning methods.